SileLence/staff_accounting/README.md

 ### Description
 The application works with a PostgreSQL database.
 The database has two entities: User and Category (position).
-The relationship of entities is one to one, owner User.
+The relationship of entities is one to one, owner is User.
+- Project built with Maven
 - Used queries: POST, GET, PUT, DELETE
 - Exception handling
 - DTO pattern
+- Spring validation

 ### Capabilities
 - Add User and Category
+- Search User: all, find by ID
-- Search User (All, by ID) and Category (All, by Name)
+- Search Category: all, find by Name
-- Update User, add User Category
+- Update User data, update User Category
 - Search for all Users with a certain Category
-- Delete User
+- Delete User and Category

 ### Project Screenshots
 ###### Files Structure: